Translate

 Wednesday, April 1, 2020

-Coronet Bullet aircraft arrived at Gilze-Rijen AB on the 12th of June 1990 with a couple of diversions to Soesterberg AB.
+The Coronet Bullet aircraft arrived at Gilze-Rijen AB on June 12, 1990, with a couple of diversions to Soesterberg AB.

 They consisted of F15A 77-0078,86(multi) 89,91,96,97,99,100,102,148,152, F15B 77-0159 'HO'.